theupdateframework/pep-on-pypi-with-tuf/README.rst

 metadata files (other than *timestamp*).
 The *targets* role lists the available target files (in our case, it will be all files on PyPI under the /simple and /packages directories).
 Each top-level role will serve its responsibilities without exception.

-Figure 1 provides an overview of the roles available within PyPI, which includes the top-level roles and the roles delegated by *targets*.
-The figure also indicates the types of keys used to sign each role and which roles are trusted to sign for files available on PyPI.
-The next two sections cover the details of signing repository files and the types of keys used for each role.
+Figure 1 provides a table of the roles used in TUF.

 .. image:: figure1.png

-Figure 1: An overview of the role metadata available on PyPI.
+Figure 1: An overview of the TUF roles.

 Signing Metadata and Repository Management